physionetchallenges/python-example-2024/README.md

 ## What's in this repository?

-This repository contains a simple example that illustrates how to format a Python entry for the George B. Moody PhysioNet Challenge 2024.
-We recommend that you use this repository as a template for your entry.
+This repository contains a simple example that illustrates how to format a Python entry for the [George B. Moody PhysioNet Challenge 2024](https://physionetchallenges/2024/).
+If you are participating in the 2024 Challenge, then we recommend using repository as a template for your entry.
 You can remove some of the code, reuse other code, and add new code to create your entry.
-You do not need to use the models, features, and/or libraries in this example for your approach.
+You do not need to use the models, features, and/or libraries in this example for your entry.
 We encourage a diversity of approaches for the Challenge.

 For this example, we implemented a random forest model with several features.
-This simple example is designed **not** not to perform well, so you should **not** use it as a baseline for your model's performance.
+This simple example is **not** designed to perform well, so you should **not** use it as a baseline for your model's performance.
 You can try it by running the following commands on the Challenge training set.
-These commands should take a few minutes or less to run from start to finish on a recent personal computer.
+If you are using a relatively recent personal computer, then you should be able to run these commands from start to finish on a small subset (1000 records) on the training data in less than 20 minutes.

-This code uses four main scripts, described below, to train and run a model for the Challenge.

 ## How do I run these scripts?